Skip to main content

 Monitoring

-• check the cluster status;
+• view cluster status;

-• receive notifications about disk usage.
+• receive notifications about disk space usage.

 Backups